-There are more than 281 billion emails sent out every day, and 49.7% of those emails are considered spam.
-So, it’s no surprise that you’d be suspicious if you opened up your inbox only to find an email asking for you to link from your website to their website.
+As a business owner or manager, you’re no stranger to the constant influx of emails demanding your attention.
+As of 2024, more than 361.6 billion emails are sent out daily, and 45.37% of those emails are considered spam.
+In fact, From 2020 to 2021, the global spam volume was the highest in July 2021, when 283 billion out of 336.41 billion emails were spam.
+So, it’s no surprise that you’d be suspicious if you opened your inbox only to find an email asking you to link from your website to theirs.

 Saw your recent post “Is It Time To Redesign Your Website?” and noticed that you’ve shared [name and topic].